osteele/liquid/README.md

 ### Value Types

 `Render` and friends take a `Bindings` parameter.
-This is a map of `string` to `interface{}`, that associates template variable names with Go values.
+This is a map of `string` to `any`, that associates template variable names with Go values.

 Any Go value can be used as a variable value.
 These values have special meaning: